nickedes/Pybaby/Readme.md

     ... v = ([1, 2, 3], [3, 2, 1])
     >>> v
     ([1, 2, 3], [3, 2, 1])
+    ```

+    Though tuples may seem similar to lists, they are often used in different situations and for different purposes.
+Tuples are immutable, and usually contain an heterogeneous sequence of elements that are accessed via unpacking or indexing.
+Lists are mutable, and their elements are usually homogeneous and are accessed by iterating over the list.

+    ```python
     >>> empty = ()  # empty tuple
     >>> singleton = 'hello',  # <-- note trailing comma
     >>> len(empty)